 A cross-shaped tattoo on Otzi's knee.
 Photo source .

-Until recently, it was believed that the tattoos were merely decorative, however, a new study has revealed that it is more likely the tattoos were made for therapeutic purposes and were an ancient form of acupuncture.
+The tattoos were first thought to be merely decorative, however, a 2014 study claimed that it is more likely the tattoos were made for therapeutic purposes and were an ancient form of acupuncture.

 “Radiological images of the tattooed areas show degenerative areas under the tattoos that could have caused pain,” said a spokesman for the South Tyrol Museum of Archaeology.
 “As the tattooing spots lie approximately over the acupuncture medians, it seems common opinion that they could have been use for that.”